 Longevity of an inflatable Birth Pool depends on storage and handling.
 Storing your Birth Pool at room temperature is a good practice and keeps the Birth Pool from getting brittle during cold weather and stretchy during hot weather.
-A durable storage container is a Once you are providing Waterbirth, please list yourself in our Waterbirth Provider Directory, so expectant parents can find you.
+A durable storage container is recommended to keep your birth pool puncture-free.

 Are you considering Waterbirth at your facility?
 The primary benefit of providing Waterbirth is pain relief leading to patient satisfaction.
 The second benefit is an undisturbed birth with lower medical intervention including reduced c-section rates.
 Lastly, there is a competitive edge to providing Waterbirth.
 More and more women are asking for it and they will go where it is offered.